-- New projects, including those items initiated by Boards or Panels, must be backed up by a project business plan for approval by the CEO and included in the annual budget signed off by Trustees. - Any items of major expenditure that is not included in the agreed budget or cannot be covered by an authorised budget virement (as defined in section 3.3 below) cannot proceed without the approval of the Board of Trustees. - Once approved, the project shall be incorporated in the annual budget, and monitored in accordance with the Financial Regulations. - Any variation from business plans must be identified, updated and monitored by the appropriate Board or Panel.

-For all centrally arranged events and major regional events (i.e. defined as any event where expecting to commit to expenditure in excess if £10k), an events business planning pro forma should be completed as set out in Appendix 4.
+- All new projects, including those items initiated by Boards or Panels, must be backed up by a Business case or approval by the CEO.
+Funding must also be included in the annual budget signed off by Trustees.
+A standard CIHT Business Case template is provided at Appendix 8. - Any items of major expenditure that is not included in the agreed budget or cannot be covered by an authorised budget virement (as defined in section 3.3 below) cannot proceed without the approval of the Board of Trustees. - Once approved, the project shall be incorporated in the annual budget, and monitored in accordance with the Financial Regulations. - Any variation from business plans must be identified, updated and monitored by the appropriate Board or Panel. - For all centrally arranged events and all major regional events (i.e. defined as any event where expecting to commit to expenditure in excess if £5k), an events business planning pro forma should be completed as set out in Appendix 5.
+Fore regional events, this should be returned to regions@ciht.org.uk